sharandac/My-TTGO-Watch/USAGE.md

 If you want to customize your own watchface, copy a ![watchface.tar.gz](images/watchface/undone/watchface.tar.gz) to your watch and decompress it with the watchface app.

-A watchface.tar.gz includes the following files and a extra watchface_theme.json.
+A `watchface.tar.gz` includes the following files and a extra `watchface_theme.json`.
 Some example:

 ![dial](images/watchface/watchface_dial.png)
 ![hour](images/watchface/watchface_hour.png)